cha6z/Modern-Control/README.md

 # EGH445 Project Repository

-This repository contains my complete project artefacts for **EGH445**, including the source code, final report, and demonstration materials.
+This repository contains the complete project artefacts for **EGH445**, including the source code, final report, and demonstration materials.

-## Repository Contents
+## Repository Structure

 ```text
 EGH445/